lukepark327/onechain/README.md

 # one-chain explorer
 ![explorer](https://github.com/twodude/onechain/blob/master/images/explorer.png)

-**`one-chain explorer`** is the front-end used to visualize the state of the blockchain.
-This blockchain explore allows you to see the latest blocks and details about a particular block.

-As you know, one-chain already has multiple functions with HTTP (RESTful API) endpoints.
+A **`one-chain explorer`** is the front-end used to visualize the state of the blockchain.
+This blockchain explorer allows users to see the latest blocks and details about a particular block. one-chain already has multiple functions with HTTP (RESTful API) endpoints.
 So the web page calls those endpoints and visualizes the results.

 The full UI code is located in `./explorer/`.
 Vue.js and Vuetify are used.